swill/kb_builder/README.md

 This tool is easiest to run on a Ubuntu VM.
 You can run it on your laptop with either VirtualBox or VMware Fusion.
-I have had trouble getting the FreeCAD lib to work correctly on Mac OSX, so if you get it working, please contribute some documentation.
-For now I only describe Ubuntu install instructions.
+I have had trouble getting the FreeCAD lib to work correctly on Mac OSX natively, so if you get it working, please contribute documentation.
+Here are the Ubuntu install instructions.

 **Install the OS dependencies**